How Do We Remember the Unreached in Prayer?

 Even when we may not have succeeded in our past prayer habits, His mercy is new every morning (Lamentations 3:22–23).
 With that in mind, here are three practical ways to start praying for the unreached daily.

 1. Use the Mundane

 No matter our jobs, our school situation, or our daily habits, we’re all more like each other than we realize.
-We have to get dressed in the morning.
-We take showers or baths.
-We put on shoes.
+We take showers or baths and we put on shoes.
 It can be easy to get caught up in the mundane tasks we do or the mundane parts of our work or daily life.

-We can use the “mundane” parts of our lives to pray that God would work in the mundane to bring others to Himself.
+We can use the “mundane” parts of our lives to pray.
+To pray that God would work in the mundane to bring others to Himself.

 2. Remind to Remember

 Much fills our time.
 We forget.
 We forget to start that new habit, to text that friend, to pick up that grocery item.
 But we can find ways to remind ourselves to remember, and praying for the unreached can be one of these areas.